.

 The following are examples of foods you may find in the field.
 Variety depends on availability.
 We appreciate your flexibility.

-• Breakfast: Fresh bread, cold cereal (usually muesli and cornflakes), yogurt, hot rice, or wheat porridge, rolls and jam, eggs, and Mongolian sausage
+• Breakfast: Fresh bread, hot rice or wheat porridge, rolls and jam, eggs, cheese, and Mongolian sausage

-• Lunch: Sandwiches with various fillings (peanut butter and jelly, cheese, tomato, salami) apples, cucumbers, cookies, crackers, and traditional Mongolian baked goods OR cooked lunch at the research camp
+• Lunch: Often cooked lunch at the research camp OR sometimes sandwiches with various fillings (peanut butter and jelly, cheese, tomato, salami), apples, cucumbers, cookies, crackers, and traditional Mongolian baked goods

 • Dinner: Mixed vegetable and meat stew, pasta, soup, salad, traditional Mongolian meals with emphasis on meat